danielhenrymantilla/lifetimes.rs/src/eggs.md

 # Some eggsamples of variance

-In this case, let's go with eggs (🥚): say there is a typical half-a-dozen of them in your fridge, with an expiry date of, say, next week.
+Say there is a typical half-a-dozen 🥚s in your fridge, with an expiry date of, say, next week.
 You go and eat one of them, using some eggcelent recipe, but which is not the point here (although you can probably guess what it _boils_ down to).

 The point is, there are now only 5 🥚s left, and since there may be guests coming over to taste that delicious _omelette du fromage_ you are infamous for, you do need there to be 6 in the fridge in case these guests have the indecency of actually showing up to the invitation.